qh96/learn-to-build-react/README.md

 ```

 ## Disclaimers
 Most of the codes is originally written by [@zpao](https://github.com/zpao) in [Build react from scratch](https://github.com/zpao/building-react-from-scratch).
-There have been existing summarizable and detailed tutorials - [Learn-React-Source-Code](https://dragonforker.github.io/learn-react-source-code/) written by [@Chang](https://github.com/cyan33/).

 ## What Doesn't Cover